jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 #### What can you tell me about it?
 How would you check if is OK or not?
 Do it!!!Overrepresented sequences

 ## Adapter Content
+Another self-explanatory module.
+Here, the most commonly used adapters for illumina

 # Resolving some of the Issues
 ## Trimming tail and head